 Any high-theft vehicle listed on a New Business Application which does not have an appropriate anti-theft device or vehicle recovery system shall be written at the extra-risk rate.
-If an appropriate device is installed within thirty days of the policy effective date, the extra-risk premium will be waived and the anti-theft discount will be allowed retroactive to policy inception.
+If an appropriate device is installed within thirty days of the policy effective date, the extra-risk premium will be waived.
 If an appropriate device is not installed within thirty days of policy inception, the company, at its election, may cancel coverage under parts 7, 8, and 9 or continue such coverage at the extra-risk rate.

-A category III, IV, or V device installed more than thirty days after the policy effective date qualifies for the applicable discount, but the discount shall be calculated pro-rata from the date of installation.
-Any premium charged for an extra-risk rate shall be earned on a pro-rata basis.
+A category III, IV, or V device installed more than thirty days after the policy effective date, any premium charged for an extra-risk rate shall be earned on a pro-rata basis.